Characters of the Overwatch franchise: Tracer

-Tracer, real name Lena Oxton, is a British pilot and adventurer.
+Tracer, real name Lena Oxton, is a British pilot, adventurer, and member of Overwatch.
 She wields dual rapid-fire Pulse Pistols, and is equipped with a "chronal accelerator" which grants her the ability to either jump forward in time, crossing many meters in a split second (Blink) or rewind three seconds into the past to heal and restore ammunition (Recall).
 Her ultimate ability is Pulse Bomb, an explosive charge that sticks to enemies, exploding after a brief delay for massive damage.